edwardloveall/Crystal.novaextension/README.md

 ## Language Support

 The goal is to support every common situation and a handful of edgecases depending on how esoteric and difficult (or possible) to support with Nova's syntax highlighting rules.
-Right now this just supports crystal and some of the lower level types.

 No plans at the moment for .ecr as the author doesn't uses it.

 ## Future Plans

 * Macros
+* Formatter
 * File icon for .cr files (if possible)
   * seems not possible: https://devforum.nova.app/t/file-type-icon-themes/276

 ## Install Locally

-This extension isn't in the Nova extension library yet as it's still in early stages.
-To install, download this repo (via git or the download button up top), and open up the `Crystal.novaextension` folder with Nova.
+Download this repo (via git or the download button up top), and open up the `Crystal.novaextension` folder with Nova.
 It will ask if you want to **Install** or **Open for Editing**.

 Choose **Install**.